ryankellyongh/BERDO-Analysis/README.md

 ### Why it exists

 The City of Boston's official BERDO Emissions Calculator projects compliance for a single building given specific retrofit interventions.
 It is a depth tool.
-This is a breadth tool, built to answer a different question: *which buildings should we focus on first?*
+This is a breadth tool, built to answer a different question: *which buildings should we focus on first? and how does grouping buildings into a portfolio change the compliance picture?*

 No publicly available City tool currently provides priority scoring, multi-year trend analysis, or outreach triage across the full BERDO portfolio.